 Note: Since Gutenberg is so new, we’re going to try to fill in the documentation gaps to help other theme developers out there.
 If anything is out of date, let us know!

 Fortunately, creating a category is really simple.
 To start, you’ll need a block that’s ready to go and working.
 A great way to achieve this in little to no time is to use Ahmad’s incredible Create Guten Block.
 Once you have a functioning test block, you can proceed to the next step.

 2. Creating a block category

 In your init.php file (if you’re using create-guten-block), or the php file of your choice, include the following snippet.

 3. Attaching a block

 You won’t be able to see your new category until you assign a block to it.
 To do this, navigate to a working block and look for the registerBlockType function.
-If you don’t have a default category, add the category key and follow it with your block slug and a comma, like so:
+Once you’ve located it, add the category key (as seen below) and assign your block slug as a value, with trailing comma like so:

 That’s it!
 After an npm build and a cache refresh you should see a block in your list.
 Hope you found this useful!